masonseeger/Kaggle_Competition_Zillow/README.md

 # Kaggle_Competition_Zillow
 The current code Quan and I have for the Zillow competition on kaggle.
-The code currently in the zillow_demo.py file is written in python and uses various modules like pandas, scipy, scikit-learn, etc.
+The code is written in python and uses various modules like pandas, scipy, scikit-learn, etc.
-The code in zillow_demo.py initially reads downloaded csv files (prop, train_2016, sample_submission) to the code from the Zillow competitions data folder linked below, all other read_from_csv methods read some sort of modified file we saved after cleaning had been done to the data.
+The code in cat_main.py deals with making predictions for Gradient boosting Regressor.
+The code in xgboost_lgbm_test.py deals with making predictions for XGBoost and LightGBM The code in testing.py deals with weighting and combining all of the predictions made.
 Link to Zillow competition data: https://www.kaggle.com/c/zillow-prize-1/data

+Much more detailed information can be found by reading the pdf file titled Ensembles of Gradient Boosting Regressors in Housing Price Error Prediction